cognusion/AllHandsOnDeck/README.md

 The "tags" array will be populated with all of the EC2 tags (EXCEPT the ones previously noted that are used to fill in other fields) in the format of "key|value" unless only the "key" is defined, then it will just be "key". **Keep this in mind when filtering**!!

+##### dontupdatepackages

+If a host has a tag of ``dontupdatepackages`` and you have a yum/dnf command stanza that contains a call to ``DONTUPDATEPACKAGES()``, then when that command is executed against that host, it will have ``--exclude=<value of dontupdatepackages tag>`` in place of the call.
+If the host doesn't have the tag, or it is empty, then the call is replaced with an empty string.

 ### Workflow

 Configs may also declare "workflows".
 A workflow is simply a named list of commands.

 ```json
 {